 Either way, the war cannot be won without cost.
 And the fundamental fraud foisted on the public is to claim we can have war without horror, conduct an intelligence war without dishonesty and cunning and obtain victory without sacrifice.

-I am confident that we will not lose our values; and that our overall moral heading can be recovered should we need to temporarily deviate from the course of the moral compass that guides us.
-Because, in order to combat and defeat this new barbarism, we must confront it and be willing to do whatever it takes to defeat it.
+I am confident that we in the West are not in danger of losing our fundamental values; and that our overall moral heading can be recovered should we need to temporarily deviate from the course of the moral compass that guides us.
+Because, in order to combat and defeat this new barbarism, we must confront it directly and be willing to do whatever it takes to defeat it.

-Our uncertainty is sinking us already.
-Value by value.
-Look how willing much of the West was to compromise our freedom of speech in the Danish cartoons (no matter how "offensive" they might be taken) in order to accommodate the enemy's threats.
-Soon, we will have compromised away all that matters to us; and our civilization will drown, little by little as it is taken over by the barbarians.
+The moral and intellectual bankruptcy of the intellectuals of the political left and their postmodern nihilism is spreading uncertainty and fear--not directed at those who want to kill and enslave us, but toward ourselves and our own motives.
+This uncertainty is already having a profound effect, and is enabling and encouraging the new barbarians to think they can defeat us--in Iraq; and everywhere.
+Value by value is already being undermined.
+Look how willing much of the West was to compromise freedom of speech in the Danish cartoons (no matter how "offensive" they might be taken) in order to accommodate the enemy's threats.
+Soon, we will have compromised away all that matters to us; and our civilization will disappear, little by little as it is taken over by the barbarians.